 And now, the original Ess-a Bagel shop closed after 39 years due to the landlord’s desire for higher rent.

 End Of An Era

 Our love for bagels has continued since we met in 2006.
 We’ve eaten bagels in Philadelphia.
 We’ve eaten bagels in Montreal.
 We’ve eaten bagels at different shops in New York.
 But our favorite bagels have been at the Ess-a-Bagel on First Avenue.

 These bagels have everything that makes New York bagels great.
-Airy insides can be nice in a baguette, but in a bagel they’re deadly.
+Airy insides can be nice in a baguette, but in a bagel they’re not good.
 Essa’s bagel insides are perfectly dense with a slightly crunchy, thick crust.
 You can taste all 39 years of bagel production in the big doughy morsels that provide a perfect platform for the shop’s house-made cream cheeses and varieties of smoked fish.

 The news that the original Ess-a-Bagel location is closing made us feel sentimental and hungry for one last bagel.
 As luck would have it, we were headed up to New York City for the MLK holiday weekend.
 Of course, a visit to Ess-a-Bagel would be in order.